Italia1235/homework/README.md

 This is a training project about small tasks from react/redux.
 In progress.
+Using github-pages .